Washington state lawmakers propose a $2.2 billion COVID-19 package supporting renters, vaccinations, businesses

 Meanwhile, Senate Bill 5061 is intended to expand unemployment insurance benefits and ease the tax increases businesses must pay to the state in light of the steep economic downturn.

-Both of those bills have been voted out of committee and await a full vote in their respective chambers.
+That bill has been voted out of committee and awaits a full vote in the Senate.

+Earlier in the week Rep. Drew Stokesbary, R-Auburn released his own version of a pandemic relief bill.

+House Bill 1334 would dwarf the Democratic proposal by spending about the same amount of federal funds along with $2.1 billion from the state’s budget reserves.

 Come back to seattletimes.com for updates to this developing story.